sezzle/SezzleMerchantsSDKiOS/README.md

 Present this view controller with a delegate to show the customer the Sezzle Webview which will finalize their checkout.
 When a checkout is complete, whether successfully or not, a delegate function will be called to indicate the results of the attempted checkout.
 When the checkout is successful, use the token passed back to complete the order from your backend.

+### Checkout Version

+Our checkout SDK uses version 2 of the Sezzle checkout referenced in the [Sezzle docs](https://docs.sezzle.com/#introduction).
+After testing compatibility with our previous version, we have confirmed that the CAPTURE flow is not compatible across version numbers.
+To use the CAPTURE flow, please be sure your backend is using v2 of the checkout system as well.

 ### Checkout Delegate

 The checkout viewController requires a delegate be passed to its initializer.
 There are four functions required in the delegate protocol: